Tebay Fell Race

 Mandatory Kit

 Kit checks will be carried out at the start and end.
-As an AM race, all FRA Mandatory Kit must be carried:
+As an AM race, all FRA Mandatory Kit must be carried.
+No exceptions.
+Even if it's 25 degrees and clear you can chill quickly in case of incident:

 - Waterproof jacket (with hood) and trousers, both with taped seams